Dunkin' Donuts: 1998–present: After Bob Rosenberg

 In September 2019, the New York attorney general's office alleged in a lawsuit that Dunkin' mishandled a series of cyberattacks that were directed at customers using the Dunkin' mobile app.
-These attacks took place in early 2015 and thousands of usernames and passwords stolen.
+These attacks took place in early 2015 and thousands of usernames and passwords were stolen.
 The state lawsuit alleges that Dunkin' employees knew about these attacks, but failed to take appropriate action.

 In October 2020, Dunkin' Brands stated that the company was in conversation with Inspire Brands, a private equity-backed company, negotiating to sell the company.
 They agreed to a deal that was announced on Saturday, October 31, 2020.
-Inspire Brands would buy Dunkin' Brands for $11.3 billion, which would include Dunkin' Brands' debt that Inspire Brands would be taking on.
-Inspire would pay $106.50 in cash for each of Dunkin' Brands' shares.
+Inspire Brands bought Dunkin' Brands for $11.3 billion, which included Dunkin' Brands' debt that Inspire Brands would be paying off.
+Inspire paid $106.50 in cash for each of Dunkin' Brands' shares.
 On December 15, 2020, the acquisition was completed, and Dunkin' Brands ceased to exist as a separate company, with Dunkin', Baskin-Robbins, and the trademark management of Mister Donut, becoming part of Inspire Brands.

+In May 2026, Dunkin' current parent company Inspire Brands signed a franchise agreement with Montreal-based holding company Foodtastic to bring the restaurant chain back to Canada eight years after the company ceased its operations in the North.
+Peter Mammas, the president and CEO of restaurant holding company Foodtastic said its return this time will be different, and that this time the chain’s focus will be on Canadian ownership.
+Mammas expects the first Dunkin’ cafes to open in Canada later this year.
+A year from now, he says the company will likely be able to open a cafe a week, and about 50 cafes a year.
+“We have boots on the ground, so we’re going to have local support to support the franchises,” he said.
+He also said the company will concentrate on opening stores in Quebec and Ontario for the first two years before opening cafes in the Maritimes and the West Coast.